JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkWasm Rust SDK.md

 You can view the available modules in the [lib.rs](https://github.com/DelphinusLab/zkWasm-rust/blob/main/src/lib.rs) file.

-For example, if you want to use the Merkel Tree, you can import it as follows:
+For example, if you want to use the Merkle Tree, you can import it as follows:
 ```rust
 use zkwasm_rust_sdk::Merkle;
 ```
-And then you can use the Merkel Tree in your code:
+And then you can use the Merkle Tree in your code:
 ```rust
 let merkle = zkwasm_rust_sdk::Merkle::new();
 ```